MysteryBlokHed/BetterDiscordPlugins/plugins/FakeDeaf/README.md

 ## Problems

+### VC With Mobile Users

+For some reason, mobile users can still see the circle around your profile picture while you're fake muted, but the desktop client can't.

+### Hearing Others

 Sometimes you aren't able to hear users talk while you're fake deafened if everybody but the speaker is actually deafened.
 This has happened before, but I haven't been able to reproduce it.\